ZJUT-ERCISS/zjut_mindvideo/README.md

 ### Running

-There are two approaches provided for training, evaluation and inference within `mindvideo` for each supported model.
-After installing MindSpore via the official website, one is to run the training or evaluation files under the `tutorials` folder, which is a independent module for training and evaluation specifically designed for starters, according to each model's name.
-And the other is to use the train and inference interfaces for all models under the `tools` folder of the repository when working with the `YAML` file containing the parameters needed for each model as we also support some parameter configurations for quick start.
-For this method, take I3D for example, just run following commands for training:
+Each of the models supported by `mindvideo` has a runnable module for beginners.
+After installing MindSpore and the dependencies required by this repository, under the `tutorials` folder, you can find folders corresponding to the names of each model.
+There are learning modules specially designed for beginners, and you can open the .ipynb file and run the code.
+We also support some parameter configurations for quick start.
+When processing the `YAML` file containing the parameters required for each model, you can use the training and inference interfaces of all models under the `tools` folder.
+For this method, I3D is used as For example, just run the following command to train:

 ```
 cd tools/classification